maxmadknight/wp-async-css/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will hook into the WordPress style handling system and loads the selected stylesheets asynchronous.
+This plugin will hook into the WordPress style handling system and load the selected stylesheets asynchronous.

 == Description ==